falue/htmlDesktop/programs/bash/README.md

 After every line, a `[br]` command is inserted, except if the class of the command is `:nobr`

+The `EXIT` command stops parsing the file at this location.
+Good for testing.

 ## All possible commands function names & options

 - `[bashProfile]` - prints a the bashProfile, defined in the first line in this document